blackninja23/blackninja23.github.io/_posts/HTB/hard/Blackfield/2023-05-06-Blackfield-HTB.md

 ```

 ![](/assets/img/HTB/easy/Blackfield/cme.png)
-- i can see two folders which IPC$ and
+- i can see two folders which IPC$ and profiles$
 - let start with profiles

 ```